 Choose UK bank and building society accounts for interest rates on savings accounts from major UK banks and building societies.
-The range of UK building societies is much greater than offshore.
+The range of UK banks and building societies is much greater than offshore.
 With a few exceptions you need to be UK resident to open a savings account in the UK.
 Deposits in UK banks covered by the FSCS (Financial Services Compensation Scheme) are insured up to £85,000 per depositor.
 Check the status of your proposed institution here.
 However where banks have joint registrations the maximum amount insured is capped at that level for total savings in the whole group of brands; see a recent list for banks and building societies.

 Choose Offshore savings accounts if you are an expat, senior, retired pensioner or just prefer your savings interest paid without full deduction of tax.
 Such savings accounts are typically offered in tax havens like the Channel Islands, Isle of Man, Bahamas, Bermuda, Cayman Islands and British Virgin Islands; in some EU countries such as Belgium, Eire (Ireland), Gibraltar, Lithuania, Luxembourg etc; and more recently in countries such as India, Russia, Singapore and even the Cook Islands.
 Although EU residents should be able to open bank accounts in any EU State, most UK expats, at least, are obliged to use offshore savings accounts since many UK banks or building societies will not open savings accounts for expats as new customers.
 EU residents may well be affected by the European Savings Tax Directive (ESD).